researchart/fse20/submissions/reusable/fse-533/README.md

 This `README` file explains the structure of the package and gives basic guidelines on how to re-execute the experiments.
 For more detailed instructions on how to install and execute the scripts, please, refer to `INSTALL.md`.

+For more information, contact the first author by e-mail: Dr. Giovani Guizzo \<g.guizzo@ucl.ac.uk\>

+---

+## Experimental Configuration

 All experiments were executed using `Java v1.8.0_231`, `PIT v1.4.12`, and `R v3.5.1` (data analysis).

-For more information, contact the first author by e-mail: Dr. Giovani Guizzo \<g.guizzo@ucl.ac.uk\>
+The machine used in our study uses `Windows 10 v1903`, and is equipped with an `AMD Threadripper 2950X, 16/32 cores, 3.5GHz` CPU and with 32GB of `3200MHz` RAM.

+However, we are aware that Windows is not the most used OS among researchers.
+In order to make this replication package more accessible to most of the readers, all experimental scripts are in the format of `bash v4`.

 ---